 I’ve yet to have anyone come down from Everest and moan about the route, the sunrise, or how perhaps, technical difficulty aside, it just wasn’t that hard.
 Because it is hard, even after one, or two, or ten times.
 And I think it is more dangerous than ever up there.
 So you really have to want it.

-On the Kangshung Face it was an intensity, day after day, right up until the final day, of loving the climbing and our route and our team.
+When we climbed the Kangshung Face it was an intensity, day after day, right up until the final day, of loving the climbing and our route and our team.
 While also wondering, perhaps a bit too often, would we get out alive.
+Perhaps thoughts for my latest book, Nine Lives – Expeditions to Everest started there?

-On the North side of Everest it is about those ever fading brown to pink to purple to orange sunsets you will never experience anywhere else in the world.
-While the wind incessantly sweeps off the plateau with indescribable volume.
+Over on the North side of Everest, still sadly closed in 2022, it is about those ever fading brown to pink to purple to orange sunsets, that you will never experience anywhere else in the world.
+All playing out while the wind incessantly sweeps off the plateau with indescribable volume.

-On the South, it is that step out of the Icefall and into the Western Cwm, into the valley of silence – except for those rather loud avalanches, with the tallest mountain in the world hovering far above your left shoulder.
-You can look up and see people popping over the South Summit and heading for the top from there.
+On the South side of Everest, it is that memorable step out of the Icefall and into the Western CWM, into the Valley of Silence, (except for those rather loud avalanches), with the tallest mountain in the world hovering far above your left shoulder that will be ever unforgettable.
+You can look up and see people popping over the South Summit and imagine yourself already there.
 It is a good place to be.

-If you tire of the lines, just try something new, there is still plenty of that.
-It will cost less money and you will be lucky to see any trash at all.
+And if you don’t like the thought lines, just try something new, there is still plenty of that.
+It will probably cost less money and you will be lucky to see any trash at all.
 If you meet someone, you will be happy to see them.
 You certainly won’t be standing in line.

-Because it is good to be “Before Everest.”
+Because it is good to be “Before Everest,” with all the anticipation, the expectations and the adventure ahead of you.

 But it is even better being, still in this life and, “After Everest.”